MaddyCase/Url-Dedupe/docs/V1Walkthrough.md

 ## How does this application work??

 Flow:
-- Application starts, initializes the urls database
+- Application starts, initializes the `urls` h2 db table
 - Client saves files containing urls to be deduped within designated location.
 - Job is triggered (in our case, just via a Restful API)
 - File reader scans directory for list of Files within that directory.